jasonbreimer/ogma/capstone/README.md

 **Jason Reimer**

 #### Executive summary
-This project examines the features of used cars that influence their prices, aiming to identify actionable insights for dealerships to optimize inventory decisions and maximize value.
+This project examines the features of used cars that influence their prices, particularly the manufacturer and model.
+It aims to identify actionable insights for dealerships to optimize inventory decisions and maximize value.

 #### Rationale
 In the competitive used car industry, dealerships vary in their approach to inventory—some offer a diverse range, while others specialize in specific types.
 This study seeks to uncover relationships between car features and prices to better inform inventory strategies and enhance dealership value.